 Throughout the year, a little tourist train (Kolejka Staromiejska) runs through the old town and the new districts of Warsaw.
 The start and finish of the circuit is found on Zamkowy Square (Castle Square Royal).
 The ticket, available from the driver, is PLN 25 (adults) or PLN 22 (children).

-Once you arrive in Warsaw, don't hesitate to get in touch with tourism professionals for information and help in organising your stay.Warsaw Tourist Offices
+Upon your arrival in Warsaw, you can get in touch with local tourism professionals for further information and to help organise your stay.Warsaw Tourist Offices

 The currency used in Poland is the Polish Złoty (PLN).